Significant-Gravitas/AutoGPT/PLUGINS.md

 ## Prompt Plugins

-System Info - Inject the Operating System into the prompt https://github.com/hdkiller/Auto-GPT-SystemInfo
+System Info -
+Injects information about the Operation System into the prompt

+https://github.com/hdkiller/Auto-GPT-SystemInfo